From Amsterdam to Paris

 Antwerp Centraal → Lille-Flandres | Duration: 2:13 h | Transfers: 1 | Transport: Train

 The next stage of your journey begins at Antwerp Central Station.
-There two options to travel to from Antwerp to Lille by train.
+There are two options to travel from Antwerp to Lille by train.
 You can take the IC to Kortrijk and change to a Regional Train to Lille-Flandres.
-It takes a little about 2 hours.
+It takes around 2 hours.
 Or you take the Thalys to Brussels and change to the TGV to Gare de Lille Europe.
-That option takes around one and a half hours.
+That option takes around 1.5 hours.

 Lille: France’s Best Kept Secret City